-- 8:00 AM – Half Marathon Start / Marathon Relay Team Start
+- 8:00 AM – Marathon / Half Marathon / Marathon Relay Team Start

 - 8:30 AM – 10K Start

 - 9:30 AM – 2 PM – After Race Party and Vendor Expo

 - Dog owners: Dogs will not be allowed to participate in the marathon, half marathon or 10K races.
 Those wishing to bring their well-behaved dog to run/walk with them in the 5K must begin in the later 5K wave designated for dog owners.

 - Aid stations: There will be aid stations approximately every two miles with water, a hydration drink and either power bars/gels.
 There will be additional food, water and snacks at the finish line for participants.